-SVSU's Master of Public Health offers working adults a flexible solution for earning a graduate degree in Public Health from a highly ranked and nationally recognized program.
-With an MPH degree, you can land a job like:
+SVSU's Master of Public Health (MPH) offers working adults a flexible solution for earning a graduate degree from a highly ranked and nationally recognized program.

 Wickes Hall 230